PipeRift/rift/Docs/Development/Setup.md

 Any IDE supporting CMake is suitable.

 Before we start building the project, we need to tell it where our LLVM installation is located.
-We do this by setting `RIFT_LLVM_PATH` variable in cmake cache to our llvm path.
+We do this by setting `RIFT_LLVM_BUILD_PATH` variable in cmake cache to our llvm path.

 ## Linux